Best Homemade Cauliflower Vegan Butter

 Ingredients in oil-free plant-based butter

-- Sweetener such as date sugar or another type
+- Sweeteners such as pure cane sugar, date sugar, or another type can be used to add balanced sweetness.

 What does cauliflower butter taste like?